 In the audio message, ISIS spokesperson says that the Islamic caliphate has extended to West Africa

-Damasak had been freed by Boko Haram, who had been controlling town since November 2014, through a joint Nigerian-Chadian military operation.
+A joint Nigerian-Chadian military operation freed Damasak from Boko Haram, who had controlled the town since November 2014.
 Upon a tour of the town to assess the level of destruction, the mass graves were found.

 The military announced that the rescued women and girls are not the Chibok girls.
 The 234 rescued women join the 216 women and girls rescued earlier in the week.
 This new push is to save the 2000 women and girls abducted by Boko Haram, based on Amnesty International records.